maxxxuu/pymarlzooplus/README.md

 Learnt models can be loaded using the `checkpoint_path` parameter, after which the learning will proceed from the corresponding timestep.

-# Citing FEPyMARL, EPyMARL and PyMARL
+# Citing PyMARLzoo++, EPyMARL and PyMARL

-If you use FEPyMARL in your research, please cite the ...
+If you use PyMARLzoo++ in your research, please cite the ...

-In BibTeX format:
-'''tex
-'''

 If you use the EPyMARL in your research, please cite the [Benchmarking Multi-Agent Deep Reinforcement Learning Algorithms in Cooperative Tasks](https://arxiv.org/abs/2006.07869).